mabeltsado/mabeltsado.github.io/Mabel Tsado Portfolio/README.md

 #Guess the Word-
-  Please download the text file to run the code.
+  Please download the text file to in the same folder as the code when running.
   This code takes in a text file with 1000 words and develop a hangman-like game where the player uses the keyboard letters to guess the word being generated.
 The     player has 10 guesses and at the end the correct word is displayed.

 #Invaders-